CameronDenison/CODEBOX/Days in a Year/README.md

 Days works by using the input values to determine the number of days that have passed in a year.
 If it is a leap year, an extra day is added.***

-*** This does not account for desired dates that are before February 29 on a leap year
+*** This does not account for desired dates that are before February 29 on a leap year.